-Gudrun Rice argued that a provision of the Workers’ Compensation Act that excluded the reasonable value of housing and similar benefits for farm and ranch workers from the calculation of average weekly wage violated equal protection rights and was unconstitutional.
-The Colorado Supreme Court agreed.
+Gudrun Rice successfully expanded the concept of wages at the Colorado Supreme Court.
+She argued that a provision of the Workers’ Compensation Act that excluded the reasonable value of housing and similar benefits for farm and ranch workers from the calculation of average weekly wage violated equal protection rights and was unconstitutional.
+The Supreme Court agreed.

 City Market v.
 Indus.
 Claim Appeals Office, 800 P.2d 1335 (Colo.
 App.
 1990)

 A claimant quit her job due to sexual harassment by a supervisor, and was then reinstated after signing an agreement to not disclose the sexual harassment to anyone, and to not make any claims against the employer.
 The claimant was then shunned and ostracized upon return to work.
 Chris Seidman successfully argued that Claimant’s emotional stress from the sexual harassment and subsequent mistreatment by coworkers was a compensable condition, even though the claimant signed of a settlement agreement.